 If you are a boater and you must travel from one pool to another, consider trailering your watercraft around the lock instead of going through it.

-We can all do our part to help prevent the spread of the Asian carp and other invasives!
+We can all do our part to help prevent the spread of the invasive carp and other invasives!